lucasfgs/nestjs-template/README.md

 # Backend API

 A NestJS-based backend API with authentication, role-based access control, and more.
+This is part of a full-stack application with a [Next.js frontend](https://github.com/lucasfgs/nextjs14-dashboard-with-nest-api-template).

 ## Features